 Product Description

-Description: Torque’s Torcort M 40 Tablets contain methylprednisolone which is a glucocorticoid.
+Description: Torque’s Torcort M40 Injection contain methylprednisolone which is a glucocorticoid.
 It exhibits anti-inflammatory and immunosuppressive properties.

 Pharmaceutical Dosage Form: Dry Injection